getsolus/solus-site.github.io/content/blog/2018-10-10-improving-community-engagement.md

 - Reddit
 - Twitter

-Additionally it should be able to automatically generate Hugo content pieces (a mix of TOML and Markdown), so I can implement a centralized Solus news "hub" so you can see all our short and long form posts in a single place.
-Naturally, it would support the ability to **get** the latest posts, so in theory we could figure out a way to integrate that into an RSS feed that people can follow, a Raven widget, or elsewhere.
+Additionally it should be able to automatically generate Hugo content pieces (a mix of TOML and Markdown), so we can implement a centralized Solus news "hub" so you can see all our short and long form posts in a single place.
+Naturally, it would support the ability to **get** the latest posts, so in theory we could figure out a way to integrate that into an RSS feed that people can follow, a Raven widget, Software Center, or elsewhere.
 Really we'd have limitless options.
 For our needs, a custom solution is a better option over the likes of Buffer or Circular, since we're able to more closely curate the services we support.
 For example, Buffer doesn't support Mastodon, which means we'd have to manually post updates there.

 For the blog, I'm currently working on a redesign that will enable us to feature multiple pieces of content and hopefully make content consumption easier.
 This will later be integrated into the News hub so all relevant activity from the team (posts, blogs, etc.) can be discovered in a single place.